unicode-org/message-format-wg/spec.md

 If it does so, each such custom PatternElement must extend the PatternElement interface and include a U+003A COLON `:` character within its `type` value (used for namespacing and to ensure forward compatibility).

+For explanations of the optional fields available for all pattern elements, see the sections on Comments and Metadata as well as the Alias pattern element.

 ### Literal